ShrideviReddy/Adversial-Deep-learning/README.md

 # About :
-## This repository contains code for CNN model train with adversial inputs.
+This repository contains code for CNN model which is train with preturbed inputs.